andyatkinson/andyatkinson.github.io/_posts/2023-08-22-code-coding-coders-podcast-drew-bragg.md

 Drew asked about how I managed the book responsibilities, a full-time job, family responsibilities, and my own personal mental and physical health.

-The truth is that over the last year at times it has been a struggle to keep these responsibilities in balance.
+The truth is that over the last year of writing and editing &mash; at times it has been a struggle to keep these responsibilities in balance.

-I’ve also let my personal health slide a bit and as the book writing and editing load has lessened, I'm looking to get reinvest more into my personal health and relationships.
+I’ve also let my personal health slide a bit.
+As the book writing and editing load has lessened, I'm reinvesting more in my personal health and relationships.

+I shared some of techniques I use to help mitigate getting overwhelmed or burned out.
+I write a lot of lists and have a very "scheduled" personal life with family commitments.

+I shared a trick I learned from Ryan Bates about getting back into the context of writing or coding as well, where something "easy" is left intentionally unfinished.

+The idea is to more quickly pick up the original state by finishing the easy thing, and getting some momentum going.

 ## Technical Topics

-In the last section about something I think is cool, we decided to mention a couple of things in the book I learned about that are broadly applicable to Rails developers.
+In the last interview question about "something cool", I decided to mention a couple of things from the book I learned that are broadly applicable to Rails developers.

 * [Prosopite](https://github.com/charkost/prosopite) - This is a Ruby gem for N+1 detection.
 Prosopite can be configured to detect the N+1 query pattern.
+Consider adding this to your Rails app!
 * [Strict Loading](https://rubyonrails.org/2020/2/21/this-week-in-rails-strict-loading-in-active-record-and-more) mode in Active Record.
 Strict Loading can be used to prevent Lazy Loading and require Eager Loading data.
 This makes the N+1 query pattern impossible.
+With use of Strict Loading, you may not even need prosopite or have excessive N+1 style queries.

 See: [PGSQL Phriday #001 — Query Stats, Log Tags, and N+1s](/blog/2022/10/07/pgsqlphriday-2-truths-lie) for more details on Strict Loading.

-Thanks!
+## Wrap Up

+The episode was a lot of fun and I wanted to thank Drew for the opportunity!